dude-with-the-long-username/wallhaven-automator/README.md

 - Automatically favourite your current desktop wallpaper (fetched from wallhaven site through [variety](https://github.com/varietywalls/variety))
 - Notification on sucess
+  - Thumbnail of favorited pic shown in the notification

 ## 🔰 Setup
 ### Pre-requisites